 Cabinet approved short term improvements to the ground floor of Kings Walk and the surrounding public realm, and creating an attractive temporary open space on the site of the old Friarsgate Medical Centre.

-The Strategic Outline Case (SOC) has been approved which is the first stage in the formal process of business case development
+The Strategic Outline Case (SOC)was approved in July 2021, which is the first stage in the formal process of business case development

 The Cabinet approved the CWR business case on 22 December 2021.
 This sets out the viability of the proposals for the site and forms a key element in the documents which will be made available to potential development partners once the procurement process goes live.